 API

-If simple imports and exports are not flexible enough for your case, use our API.
+If simple imports and exports are not flexible enough for your case, use our APIv2.
 It gives you more control over the project content: you can add or modify only certain keys, update some key translations in particular languages, add new tags to keys and more.
 API works via simple curl requests, the responses are JSON-formatted and easy to read and parse.
+We also provide API clients for the following programming languages and environments:

 Framework integrations